Home / Frequently Asked Questions

 The charge for Assault is split into two categories in NSW.
 Under the Crimes Act 1900 (NSW), Assault charges are broken into either:

 Yes, shoplifting does go on your record.
-Shoplifting falls under larceny, with six elements are need to be proven for a finding of guilt.
+Shoplifting falls under larceny, with six elements needed to prove a finding of guilt.

 The fine for shoplifting is covered under the same punishment as those for larceny.